berkaayhun/DSA210-Term-Project/README.md

 There is no significant relationship between Stress_Level and Current_Satisfaction.

 **H₁ (Alternative Hypothesis):**
-There is a significant negative relationship between Stress_Level and Current_Satisfaction.
+There is a significant relationship between Stress_Level and Current_Satisfaction.

 ##### 2. Experience Score vs Starting Salary